Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 List<Store> result = (List<Store>) query.getResultList();
 ```

-# One-to-one
+# One-to-One

-GigaSpaces JPA One-to-one relationship is very similar to an embedded relationship except for the fact that when querying
+The JPA One-to-one relationship is very similar to an embedded relationship except for the fact that when querying
 the owner entity it is possible to use an Inner Join.

 As with Embeddable classes, owned entities in a relationship should always be Serializable since they are transferred over the network.